 Anna May Wong(1905-1961), Actress

-Born Wong Liu Tsong in Chinatown, Los Angeles, Wong was the first Chinese American film star and enjoyed a long, varied and international career.
+Born Wong Liu Tsong in Chinatown, Los Angeles, Wong was the first Chinese American film star and enjoyed a long, varied and international career – making over sixty films.
 Her first lead role was in the early Technicolor feature The Toll of the Sea (1922).
-Following performances in Douglas Fairbanks's The Thief of Bagdad (1923) and various 1920s mystery films, Wong travelled to Europe in 1929.
-While in England, Wong also co-starred with Laurence Olivier on stage in Circle of Chalk (1929).
-Wong's most celebrated role was appearing with Marlene Dietrich in Josef von Sternberg's Shanghai Express (1932).
+Following performances in Douglas Fairbanks's The Thief of Bagdad (1923) and various 1920s mystery films, she travelled to Europe in 1929.
+Whilst in London, E. A. Dupont directed Wong in the silent film Piccadilly (1929) from a script and story by Arnold Bennett.
+She also co-starred with Laurence Olivier on stage in Circle of Chalk (1929).
+Her most celebrated role was appearing with Marlene Dietrich in Josef von Sternberg's Shanghai Express (1932).

 - Photography: A Public Art, 1840 - 1939